Singapore to explore reinstating essential travel to Sichuan

 Fast lanes between Singapore and six Chinese provinces and cities were set up in June to facilitate essential business and official travel amid the Covid-19 pandemic.

-Trade between Sichuan, one of China's largest provinces, and Singapore reached US$1.25 billion (S$1.71 billion) between January and August this year, a jump of more than 20 per cent compared with a year ago.
+Trade between Sichuan, one of China's largest provinces, and Singapore reached US$1.25 billion (S$1.7 billion) between January and last month, a jump of more than 20 per cent compared with a year ago.

-The Republic is also Sichuan's largest foreign investor so far, with cumulative investments of some US$7.55 billion across 665 projects ranging from infrastructure to innovation.
+The Republic is also Sichuan's largest foreign investor so far, with cumulative investments of about US$7.55 billion across 665 projects ranging from infrastructure to innovation.

-Dr Tan said that while the Covid-19 pandemic had impacted businesses and their operations, Singapore companies continue to remain committed to Sichuan.
+Dr Tan said that while the Covid-19 pandemic has affected businesses and their operations, Singapore companies remain committed to Sichuan.

 Examples include CapitaLand and United Overseas Bank, as well as the Singapore-Sichuan Hi-Tech Innovation Park, he added.